Presentation College, Windsor

 Presentation College, Windsor (PCW) was an independent Roman Catholic, secondary, day school for girls, located in Windsor, an inner suburb of Melbourne, Victoria, Australia.
-The school was founded in 1873.
+The school was founded in 1873, and closed in 2020.
 The brother school of PCW was the Christian Brothers College, St Kilda (CBC), located adjacent to PCW.

 History

 Presentation Convent, Windsor was established upon the arrival of seven Presentation Sisters from Ireland in 1873.
 Prior to their arrival, from 1839, the Church and colonial government debated the need for education to be provided by local church schools.

 The Victorian government wanted to alter the education legislation.
 It was said that the system of denominational schools was too great a burden on the economy of a young country and left many areas with no access to education.
 That was resolved following the election of James Wilberforce Stephen to the Victorian Legislative Assembly in 1870, representing St. Kilda.
 Appointed Attorney-General in 1872, he had responsibility for the proposed Education Bill, which provided for free, secular and compulsory education.
 After the passage of the bill, financial grants given to denominational schools were discontinued, making the continuation of Catholic schools staffed by lay people financially impossible.

 Father Corbett, Parish Priest at St Mary's, East St Kilda, acted quickly and sent a letter to the Presentation Convent in Ireland.
 It opened in dramatic fashion: "Dear Reverend Mother.
 From the ends of the earth I write to you for help ..."
 Responding to the request in September 1873, Sister Mary Paul Mulquin, together with six sisters from Limerick, boarded the steamer, the SS Great Britain, at Liverpool, arriving at Sandridge (Port Melbourne) 21 December 1873.

 Presentation Convent Windsor became a reality on Christmas Day 1873.
 The school commenced in January 1874 with 33 enrolments.
 By 1883, the enrolment of pupils at Windsor Convent was 367, with 11 sisters and three lay teachers forming the staff.